partach/ha_modbus_wizard/README.md

 # ha_modbus_wizard
-Modbus help you build your modbus device without need for any yaml!
+ModbusWizard will help you build your modbus device without need for any yaml!